christophergraham/home-assistant/devices/ph_sensor/README.md

 # PH Sensor

-An ESP32 connected to a PH Sensor and logging data into Home Assistant using ESP Home
+ESP32 connected to a PH Sensor and logging data into Home Assistant using ESP Home

-[TOC]

 # Parts List